savushkin-r-d/ptusa_main/readme.md

 Or clone reposytory in Qt:
     New -> Import Project -> Git Clone specify the repository link and check the box Recursive

+3. Microsoft Visual Studio Community 2022

+Before starting the project, you need to make sure that you have installed C++ CMake tools for Windows.
+The CMake version required for the build: cmake_minimum_required(VERSION 3.13)

+You should open (in Visual Studio) root directory.
+This you get a CMake based project.
+If an error occurs after startup, then you should clear the CMake cache:
+	Project -> Delete cache and perform reconfiguration

 ### linux ###